zeljkofilipin/yousician/README.md

 ## Usage

-Songs are in `yousician.csv` file.
-It can be opened in any text editor.
-GitHub renders the file as a table.
-The table is big so it doesn't fit the screen.
-Scroll to the right.
-You can save the file and open it in any spreadsheet software, like Google Sheets, Microsoft Excel, Apple Numbers and LibreOffice Calc.

 Files with `md` extension (example: `guitar.md`) show screens for an instrument.
 Challenges are listed in `challenges.csv`.

+Songs are in `yousician.csv` file.

+### GitHub

+GitHub renders `yousician.csv` file as a table.
+The table is wide so it doesn't fit the screen.
+Scroll it to the right too see all columns.

+You can filter the songs by using GitHub's `Search this file...` feature.

+### Desktop

+You can save `yousician.csv` file and open in any text editor (Vim...) or spreadsheet software (Google Sheets, Microsoft Excel, Apple Numbers, LibreOffice Calc...).

 ## Status